We are certain that there’s been a garden at Grimsthorpe since the early 1500s and maybe even before that.

 The photograph above shows how the lawns were cut before the introduction of small petrol engines.
 The horse would have worn leather slippers to ensure that no hoof marks were made on the newly mown grass.

-The gardens open at 11am on standard open days.
+The gardens open at 10.30am on standard open days.
 Once you have purchased a park ticket you will have access to the park and gardens.
-There’s always something to see during the season: from spring flowers in April through to laden fruit trees in the autumn.

 The kitchen garden is a favourite spot for many of our regular visitors.
 Tranquil and sheltered, it’s a great place to sit and read a book.